fmdkdd/fmdkdd.github.com/_drafts/2017-08-07-ludum-dare-post-mortem.md

 like he is having fun!
 Then I double-checked, and as it turned out, my level had no solution.
 When I fixed it, he solved it quite easily.
 I then made another one, this time making sure it had a solution, and one that was not too obvious.
 He solved it in around 1 minute.
-At this point, we agreed that the process of solving the levels was interesting enough to go forward with this idea.
+At this point, we felt that the process of solving the levels was fun enough to go forward with this idea.

 We had not resolved the rules of the night portion of the levels, however.
 We started by reducing the coverage of wind turbines and solar panels by half.